-Without urgent climate action, the world will experience more extreme weather events, sea level rise and negative impacts on biodiversity, ecosystems and oceans.
+A major decarbonisation and energy transformation is needed to align with global efforts to prevent the worst impacts of climate change and limit global warming to well below 2°C. Without urgent climate action, the world will experience more extreme weather events, rise of sea levels and negative impacts on ecosystems.
 These will have a disproportionate effect on the poorest and most vulnerable populations for decades to come.

 Partnership with CDP and ADEME

 In a strategic partnership with CDP and ADEME (The French Agency For Ecological Transition), WBA is developing the Climate and Energy Benchmark to accelerate the global decarbonisation and energy transformation.
 By operationalising the Assessing low-Carbon Transition (‘ACT’) methodologies, this benchmark measures and ranks keystone companies across high-emitting industries, including automotive, electric utilities, and oil and gas.
 These top ‘influencers’ are assessed on their past performance, current strategies and forward-looking targets and alignment to the Paris Agreement.

 As we build our work, we continue to engage with stakeholders across the globe through targeted communications with key organisations and representatives.
 We also encourage meaningful and constructive feedback.